Glonova7/AngryBirdsWithPhysics/README.md

 They have a They difference in how they start the game

 -set.py must set the initial value manually in code.
--main.py works by just dragging the screen
+-main.py works by just dragging the screen.